How Kraft Foods kidnapped the farmers’ daughter and how they won her back

-Like Santa himself, Alex had arrived with a bag of goodies.
-Perfectly timed to the Oscar Mayer theme song, wiener whistles in various sizes were passed around until the livingroom was bursting with high-pitched toots and giggles.
-Induction into this Mickey Mouse Club of Cheap Food was completed – the wienermobile rides, the selfies in front of its curvaceous hood, and now the souvenirs to prove you were a full-blooded, fun-filled American.
+Like Santa himself, Alex had arrived with her bag of Krafty goodies.
+Perfectly timed to the Oscar Mayer theme song, bright red wiener whistles in various sizes were passed around until suddenly the livingroom was filled with high-pitched toots and giggles.
+Induction into this Mickey Mouse Club of Cheap Food was completed – the Wienermobile rides, the selfies in front of its curvaceous hood, and now the souvenirs to prove you were a full-blooded, fun-filled American.

 Just like the lyrics promised, everyone was in love with our Oscar Mayer daughter.

 I didn’t need a cross to bear.
-I simply loved to grow vegetables in an era when local food had become a new religion – the church of kale, as someone called it.
+I simply loved to grow vegetables in an era when local food had become the newest religion – the Church of Kale, as someone called it.
 Having endured years of extreme weather, draconian food policies and Texas-sized resistance to change, I was exhausted and discouraged.
 I hadn’t failed at farming – far from it – yet all I could see were countless rows to hoe before I slept and so few mouths waiting at the other end.

 My wife, Erin, was equally frustrated.
 We had met when I toiled in a glass tower at CDC’s Atlanta campus while she worked across the street at the American Cancer Society.
-We were recently divorced and had new jobs as communication specialists, promoting prevention in an economy addicted to treatment.
+We were recently divorced and had new jobs as communication specialists, promoting prevention in an economy addicted to quick fixes and expensive treatment.
 After years immersed in the fight against diseases, we yearned to join the happier side of public health – promoting the good life.
-Growing vegetables would feed my childhood passion.
+Growing vegetables would revive my childhood passion.
 Growing vegetables in Texas would feed Erin’s need for adventure and reconnecting with family.

 Not surprising, our leap into farming was met with shock and indignation.
 How dare we give up the trophies of middle class success for what seemed little more than peasantry dressed up in Cahart jeans and Red Wing boots?
 There was envy, too.
-We were pursuing that most romantic of American dreams – independence and a return to the land and the simple life it promised.
-The other take – held by the small handful of supportive friends – was that we were middle-aged Davids, skilled and crazy enough to fight the corporate Goliaths whose appetite for children had grown insatiable.
+We were pursuing that most romantic of American dreams – independence and a return to the land and all the wholesomeness it promised.
+The other take – held by a small handful of supportive friends – was that we were middle-aged Davids, skilled and crazy enough to fight the corporate Goliaths whose appetite for children had turned insatiable.

-Few Goliaths were bigger and more cunning than Kraft.
+Few Goliaths were bigger and more cunning than Kraft Foods.
 Before I left CDC in 2005, Big Food was projected to eclipse tobacco as public health enemy number one.
 These two addiction-based cultures had converged when Philip Morris bought Kraft in 1983.
 Yet unlike the link between cigarettes and cancer, the nation’s obesity epidemic seemed to confound CDC epidemiologists.
-This was the Bush administration, the bio-terrorism era, and politics had infused the agency with caution and timidity at a time when bold action was called for.
+This was the Bush administration, the bio-terrorism era.
+Politics had infused the agency with caution and timidity at a time when bold action was called for.
 It was if a fire were burning across the land and CDC was still studying the efficacy of smoke detectors.

 Then, by chance, her roommate planted another seed.
 UT, she said, was one of a dozen colleges where Kraft recruited Hotdoggers.
-Food and communications — it was as if the jingle and brand she grew up with had followed her to Austin.
+Food and communication — it was as if the jingle and brand she grew up with had followed her to Austin.
 And now Kraft was offering her what Green Gate never could, “a job with all the fixings.”
-Travel, salary, benefits, social media, instant recognition.
-And whistles.
+Travel, salary, benefits, social media, and instant recognition.

 “Are you willing to see the world through the windshield of the Oscar Mayer Wienermobile?” the job posting asked.
 For a college senior saddled with college debt and loyal to the brand, the answer was a no-brainer.

-Sitting in the livingroom that Christmas, I felt the weight of countless farmers before me as they watched their children, often the best and brightest of the clan, abandon the farm for fortune, fame, or simply an escape from mud and manure.
-The farm-to-table movement had diverted a trickle of middle-class Millennials in our direction, but the children of real farmers knew the dirty secret: once the novelty wore off, what grew in its place were calluses to peel, endless weeds to pull and countless mouths to feed.
+Sitting in the livingroom that Christmas, I felt the weight of countless farmers before me as they watched their children abandon the farm for fortune, fame, or simply an escape from mud and manure.
+The farm-to-table movement had diverted a trickle of middle-class youngsters in our direction, but the offspring of real farmers knew the dirty secret: once the novelty wore off, what grew in its place were calluses to peel, endless weeds to pull and countless mouths to feed.
 And, oh, one more thing — very little money to count.

-What, then, was the dirty secret of Kraft and its legions of Hot Dog High graduates?
-What was the special ingredient of the lowly frankfurter beyond the whistle and a buff road hog with nice buns?
-And how might our kale ever compete for the attention of our nation’s overfed, under-informed consumers?
+What, then, was the dirty secret behind the mass appeal of Kraft and its legions of Hot Dog High graduates?
+What was the special ingredient of the lowly frankfurter beyond the whistle and a buff hotrod with nice buns?
+And how might our kale ever compete for the attention of our nation’s under-informed and over-nourished consumers?